PETER SEIBEL

 Consultant

-Consulting, focusing on Lisp, QA and Software development process, and anything else requiring a combination of technical expertise, communication skills, and leadership ability.
+Consulted for a variety of clients focusing on Lisp, QA and Software development process, and anything else requiring a combination of technical expertise, communication skills, and leadership ability.

 Author

 Wrote Practical Common Lisp, for Apress Publishing.
+Won Jolt Productivity Award in Technical Books category.

 Kenamea